2020s in Europe: Ireland

 The 2020 Irish general election was called following the collapse of the Fine Gael-led minority government, led by Prime Minister Leo Varadkar, in January 2020.
-The election resulted in a historic win for the left-wing nacionalist Sinn Féin, making it the second largest party of the Dáil Éireann.
+The election resulted in a historic win for the left-wing nationalist Sinn Féin, making it the second largest party of the Dáil Éireann.
 The result was seen as a historic shift in Ireland's political landscape, effectively ending the two-party system of Fine Gael and Fianna Fáil.
 Sinn Féin secured the most first-preference votes, winning 37 seats.
 Fianna Fáil won 38 seats, and Fine Gael won 35 seats.
 The Green Party, which focused on environmental issues, increased its representation significantly from 2 seats to 12 seats in parliament.
 The reason for the electoral upset for these parties was believed to be in voter dissatisfaction on issues of health, housing and homelessness.
 On 27 June 2020, Micheál Martin was elected as Taoiseach, in an historic coalition agreement that saw his party Fianna Fáil go into government with the Green Party and Fianna Fáil's historical rivals, Fine Gael.

 In 2023 immigration became a large issue in Ireland following a mass stabbing in Dublin and rioting in response.
 In 2024, diplomatic relations with Israel soured amid the conflict in the Middle East.
 The role of Taoiseach moved to Simon Harris in April 2024.
 2024 was a big year for Irish politics with a general election, local elections and constitutional referendums being held throughout the year.
 Following the general election, makeup of the different parties in the 34th Dáil remained similar but Fianna Fáil performed strongly against their coalition partners in Fine Gael.
 As a result, Harris tendered his resignation.